-Here, an integer type variable called var has been declared (remember no definition i.e. no memory allocation for var so far).
-And we can do this declaration as many times as needed. (remember that declaration can be done any number of times) So far so good. 🙂
+Here, an integer type variable called var has been declared (it hasn’t been defined yet, so no memory allocation for var so far).
+And we can do this declaration as many times as we want.
+So far so good. 🙂

-Here, an integer type variable called var has been declared as well as defined. (remember that definition is the superset of declaration).
-Here the memory for var is also allocated.
-Now here comes the surprise, when we declared/defined a C function, we saw that an extern was present by default.
-While defining a function, we can prepend it with extern without any issues.
-But it is not the case with C variables.
-If we put the presence of extern in a variable as default then the memory for them will not be allocated ever, they will be declared only.
-Therefore, we put extern explicitly for C variables when we want to declare them without defining them.
-Also, as the extern extends the visibility to the whole program, by using the extern keyword with a variable we can use the variables anywhere in the program provided we know the declaration of them and the variable is defined somewhere.
+In this line, an integer type variable called var has been both declared and defined (remember that definition is the superset of declaration).
+Since this is a definition, the memory for var is also allocated.
+Now here comes the surprise.
+When we declared/defined a function, we saw that the extern keyword was present implicitly.
+But this isn’t the case with variables.
+If it were, memory would never be allocated for them.
+Therefore, we need to include the extern keyword explicitly when we want to declare variables without defining them.
+Also, as the extern keyword extends the visibility to the whole program, by using the extern keyword with a variable, we can use the variable anywhere in the program provided we include its declaration the variable is defined somewhere.